openguild-labs/substrate-kitties/frontend/README.md

 More on [React environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables).

+When writing and deploying your own front end, you should configure:

+- `PROVIDER_SOCKET` in `src/config/production.json` pointing to your own
+  deployed node.

-### How to Specify the WebSocket to Connect to
+### Specifying Connecting WebSocket

-There are two ways to specify the websocket to connect to:
+There are two ways to specify it:

 - With `PROVIDER_SOCKET` in `{common, development, production}.json`.
 - With `rpc=<ws or wss connection>` query parameter after the URL.
 This overrides the above setting.